 This often means that users choose a very simple password or even do not use a password at all.

 The hinged lid makes keystrokes and wiping inputs to get to the password entry field unnecessary.
 As with conventional flip phones, the display is switched on by simply opening the lid.

 You will see a full-format keypad, which contains all numbers, letters and some special characters.
 So even "good" passwords can easily and directly be entered.

 To enter an uppercase character you hold a letter key for a short time.
 In the same way you enter a special character.
 Briefly pressing the "Del" key deletes the last character entered.
 Long pressing deletes the complete entry.

-As feedback for pressing briefly you get a brief vibration and for a long press you get a slightly longer vibration.
-Acknowledge signals are less suitable because they could reveal something about the length and type of the password.
+As feedback for pressing briefly you receive a brief vibration and for longer pressure you provoke a slightly longer vibration.
+Acknowledging signals are less suitable because they could reveal something about the length and type of the password.

 At the top edge of the display (small enough so that it can be read only by the user) as an additional confirmation you see a number that tells you how many characters you have already entered and whether your most recent letter entered was a CAPITAL LETTER, a lowercase letter, a digit or a special character.